Questions are important. They make us think. Especially the right question at just the right moment.

 I should add that the planner had no investment in what his client decided.
 The question was asked innocently, which was why it was powerful.

 I found this an inspiring story.
-Through a simple question a life is changed for the better.

 One of my favourite books is Nancy Kline’s ‘Time to Think’.
 In it she writes…